rhl-bthr/rhl-bthr.github.io/_drafts/2019-01-20-Internship-Experience.md

 complexity of your solution.
 Then proceed to find a better solution, or prove why this is an efficient solution.

-Some general guidelines,
+Some obvious guidelines,
- - Never lie in the interview.
+ - Never lie in the interview (in life as well xD).
- - Discuss, but don't argue.
-Don't clarify your mistakes.
+ - Don't clarify your mistakes.
+Improvise, Adapt, Overcome.
  - Don't ask questions like "What does your company do?".
 You should be knowing that if you are sitting for an interview with them.